ExtraBB/chess-wasm/README.md

 # Chess WASM

-A WebAssembly implementation for Chess.
-Written in Blazor.
-Goal is to create a proper chess AI that can reach level 1500.
+A Blazor WebAssembly implementation for Chess.

+## Goals
+ - Create a playable game of chess vs computer
+ - Create an AI that plays around 1500 level

+## Running the application
+ - Make sure you have the dotnet CLI installed
+ - Run `dotnet run watch`